NordicESMhub/GEO4962/_episodes/03-simple_case.md

 ---
-title: "Get familiar with cesm"
+title: "Get familiar with CESM and the computing environment"
 teaching: 0
 exercises: 0
 questions:
-- "How to setup CESM on abel?"
+- "How to setup CESM on Abel?"
 - "How to run a cesm case?"
 - "How to monitor my cesm case?"
 objectives:
-- "Learn to setup cesm on abel"
+- "Learn to setup cesm on Abel"
-- "Learn to run and monitor a simple cesm case on abel"
+- "Learn to run and monitor a simple cesm case on Abel"
 keypoints:
-- "cesm"
+- "CESM"
 - "High-Performance Computing"
-- "abel"
+- "Abel"
-- "slurm"
+- "SLURM"
 ---